iidb/wing/readme.md

 Besides the basic compilation environment, wing also relies on GTest.
 Here is the installation guide of GTest for some platforms.

+It is not necessary for you to install GTest.
+If GTest is not found, it will be downloaded from the official website and recompiled during the build process of Wing.

 #### Debian

 ```shell